myDevicesIoT/cayenne-docs/docs/SUPPORTEDHARDWARE.md

 **Step 4:** You’re done!
 You can now add the Servo Motor to your dashboard, controlling it through digital pin 6.

 **Step 5:** Copy & paste the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-Arduino/tree/master/examples/Actuators/ServoMotor/ServoMotor.ino" target="_blank">sketch file</a> into your Arduino IDE.
-Remember to use your authentication token.
+Remember to use your account credentials.

 #### Valve